wyldebeast-wunderliebe/mrwolfe/README.md

 mrwolfe - "I'm Mr. Wolfe.
 I solve problems"
 ===========================================

-Mr.Wolfe is an issue tracker for support issues written in Django.
+Mr.Wolfe is a tracker for support issues written as a Django application.
 It is not a tracker for software issues, like Bugzilla, Jira, etc. In the latter issues are related to software, and are tracked in terms of a life cycle from incoming to resolving in a specific software release (or closing without a release).
 Mr.Wolfe on the other hand tracks support issues, that may be questions, performance problems, software failures, etc. in terms of a life cycle from perceived problem to solved problem.
 An issue in Mr.Wolfe may or may not result in a software issue.

 Issues in Mr.Wolfe are related to a Service Level Agreement, and are handled according to the services agreed in the SLA.
 Several services